azdinebahloul/Analyze-International-Debt-Statistics/README.md

 ## Sections
 The project consists of seven sections:

-The World Bank's international debt data
+The World Bank's international debt data,
-Finding the number of distinct countries
+Finding the number of distinct countries,
-Finding out the distinct debt indicators
+Finding out the distinct debt indicators,
-Totaling the amount of debt owed by the countries Country with the highest debt
+Totaling the amount of debt owed by the countries, Country with the highest debt,
-Average amount of debt across indicators
+Average amount of debt across indicators,
 The highest amount of principal repayments

 ## Tools Used